Physical Therapy Doctorate (DPTR)

 Typically Offered: Summer.

-This course progresses and synthesizes clinical skills, decision-making and reasoning (including use of frameworks and evidence) as applied the physical therapy management for people with neurological conditions across the lifespan.
-The physical therapist’s role across settings and the continuum of care will be explored.
+This course progresses and synthesizes clinical skills, decision-making and reasoning using frameworks and evidence applied the physical therapy management for people with neurological conditions across the lifespan.
+Primary topics include vestibular disorders, traumatic/acquired brain injury, developmental and genetic disorders, and spinal cord injury.

 Typically Offered: Fall.